ixy-languages/ixy.ml/doc/memory.md

 If this bit is set, we know that the NIC has placed a packet in the buffer the descriptor points to.
 To prepare the packet for the user program we need to set its size.
 The NIC stored the packet's size in the size field of the descriptor.
-After fetching the size the packet buffer needs to be resized by modifying the OCaml string header's size field and writing the appropriate padding.
+After fetching the size, the packet buffer needs to be resized by modifying the OCaml string header's size field and writing the appropriate padding.
-Now the packet is done and its spot in the descriptor ring needs to be filled by a new empty packet buffer.
+Now the packet is done and its spot in the descriptor ring needs to be filled with a new empty packet buffer.

 Once we have reached a descriptor whose DD bit isn't set, we have received all packets.
 Now we just need to update the tail pointer to tell the hardware up to which point there are empty buffers in the ring.